|Felix Mendelssohn-Bartholdy (1809–1847)|

 Further research has unveiled a twelfth that may now be added to the list, the Mendelssohn Fragments Melodic Intervals Cipher.
 This cipher is based on the melodic intervals in the Clarinet solos that begin with the A-flat and E-flat major Mendelssohn fragments.
 Of the three Clarinet solos that begin with Mendelssohn quotations, the first and third contain identical sequential melodic intervals.
 Those numbers are significant because they may be combined to form thirteen (13), the Roman numeral assigned to this movement.
 A melodic interval represents the difference between two adjacent notes in a melody.
 Only intervals greater than a unison were considered for the purposes of this sequential melodic interval analysis.
 Put another way, only melodic intervals between different notes were considered, a feature common to certain types of ciphers where redundancies are eliminated.

-Each Mendelssohn quotation is performed by the Clarinet and is further elaborated into a plaintive 7 measure solo.
+Each Mendelssohn quotation is performed by the Clarinet and is further elaborated into a plaintive seven measure solo.
 The structure of the Clarinet solo is based closely on the Mendelssohn fragments characteristic stepwise descent by melodic seconds.
 The opening Clarinet solo in Variation XIII begins with the first A-flat major Mendelssohn quotation (“C, B-flat, A-flat, A-flat”).
 Elgar develops this solo with a virtual restatement of the fragment a third higher (E-flat, D, C) that omits the repeated note.
-This is followed by an augmented version of the fragment in retrograde played a fourth lower (E-flat, F, G) also missing the repeated note.
-The final Clarinet solo in the movement starts with the E-flat major Mendelssohn quotation (“G, F, E-flat, E-flat”), and is followed with an almost complete restatement of the fragment up a third (B-flat, A, G).
-It concludes with an augmented version of the fragment in retrograde down a fourth (B-flat, C, D, D) with the first D appearing as a fleeting grace note.
+This is followed by an augmented version of the fragment in retrograde played a fourth lower (E-flat, F, G), also missing the repeated note.
+The final Clarinet solo in the movement starts with the E-flat major Mendelssohn quotation (“G, F, E-flat, E-flat”) and is followed by an almost complete restatement of the fragment up a third (B-flat, A, G).
+It concludes with an augmented version of the fragment in retrograde down a fourth (B-flat, C, D, D), with the first D appearing as a fleeting grace note.

 With so many ciphers pinpointing the same set of initials, is it absurd to insist they could be the result of coincidence, confirmation bias, or contrivance.
-A melodic mapping of Mendelssohn's adaption of Ein feste Burg from the Finale of his Reformation Symphony "through and over" Nimrod offers a compelling case.
+A melodic mapping of Mendelssohn's adaption of Ein feste Burg from the Finale of his Reformation Symphony “through and over” Nimrod offers a compelling case.
+Elgar encodes the correct melodic solution in the Enigma Theme's opening six measures using a sophisticated musical Polybius box cipher.
 To learn more about the secrets of Elgar’s Enigma Variations, read my free eBook Elgar’s Enigmas Exposed.